 Dangers of Crucifixion

-Although all steps are taken to ensure safe and trouble-free occasion, things can always go wrong.
+Although all steps were taken to ensure safe and trouble-free occasions, things can always go wrong.

 In one incident, a devotee lost a large amount of blood after his feet were nailed, probably striking the blood vein.

 After many years of being crucified, the holes in their palm have made it less painful whenever nail is driven in during the rituals